 When I get bored of this, I take the escalator to the tenth floor (or the basement, depending on the store) for the real culinary thrill.

 As I walk through the aisles of unidentifiable foods, stall keepers holler staccato sales chants at potential customers, and thrust toothpicks and tiny spoons under my nose, urging me to try a bit of this and a bit of that.
 It is all delicious, these mystery snacks.
-Most of it is fish: chopped up, sauced, spiced and mixed with other tasty things.
+Most of it is fish: chopped up, sauced, spiced and mix

 I buy a scoop of cucumber kimchee, fiery red and laced with sesame seeds.
 I taste spoonful after spoonful of various fish eggs, popping the tiny orbs between my teeth as I marvel in my good fortune.
-I crunch ribbons of dried kelp and
+I cru

 am surprised by the crisp snap of cold, marinated sea snails.